The Wellbeing of Children under Three

 - questions for reflective practice

-Providing a wealth of practical ideas and activities, this handy text encourages explores all aspects of babies and toddlers’ wellbeing to help practitioners ensure effective outcomes for the youngest children in their care and is essential reading for all those working with the under threes.
+Providing a wealth of practical ideas and activities, this handy text encourages the exploration of all aspects of babies’ and toddlers’ wellbeing to help practitioners ensure effective outcomes for the youngest children in their care, and is essential reading for all those working with the under threes.

-Tables and Figures.
+List of illustrations.
 Introduction.
-Chapter 1: Defining wellbeing.
+Chapter 1: Wellbeing matters.
 Chapter 2: Personal, social and emotional wellbeing.
 Chapter 3: Wellbeing, the early years practitioner and the early years setting.
-Chapter 4: Wellbeing within the early years setting.
+Chapter 4: Wellbeing within the early years setting: supporting babies and children under three.
 Chapter 5: Wellbeing: principles behind the practice.
 Chapter 6: Drawing the threads together.
 References.
 Index.